kyhau/aws-notebook/SecureNetworkInfrastructure.md

 - The following services are supported:
   - S3
   - DynamoDB
-- A **gateway endpoint** requires a route in the route tables for any subnets where the gateway will be used, for traffic destined to a supported AWS services.
+- A **Gateway Endpoint** requires a route in the route tables for any subnets where the gateway will be used, for traffic destined to a supported AWS services.
-- The destination is a “prefix list” (always prefixed with “pl-”), which is virtual entry which represents a service in a region.
+- The destination is a "prefix list" (always prefixed with "pl-"), which is virtual entry which represents a service in a region.
 - E.g. Route: `Destination=pl-1a2b3c4d, Target=vpce-11bb22cc (VPCE-ID)`
 - **Endpoint policies** will be applied to the endpoint to limit the functionality of the endpoint.
    ```
-   “Resource”: [“arn:aws:s3:::sharedpics”, “arn:aws:s3:::sharedpics/*”]
+   "Resource": ["arn:aws:s3:::sharedpics", "arn:aws:s3:::sharedpics/*"]
    ```
 - **Resource policy** can be utilised to limit the resource to one or more VPC endpoints.
 - You cannot use `aws:SourceIp` condition, use `aws:sourceVpce` instead.
    ```
-   “Principal”: “*”,
+   "Principal": "*",
-   “Action”: “s3:*”,
+   "Action": "s3:*",
-   “Effect”: “Deny”,
+   "Effect": "Deny",
-   “Resource”: [“arn:aws:s3:::sharedpics”, “arn:aws:s3:::sharedpics/*”],
+   "Resource": ["arn:aws:s3:::sharedpics", "arn:aws:s3:::sharedpics/*"],
-   “Condition”: {
+   "Condition": {
-     “StringNotEquals”: { “aws:sourceVpce”: “vpce-1a2b3c4d” }
+     "StringNotEquals": { "aws:sourceVpce": "vpce-1a2b3c4d" }
    }
    ```

 ### Interface Endpoints (powered by AWS PrivateLink)

-- An **interface endpoint** is an ENI (Elastic Network Interface) with a private IP address that serves as an entry point for traffic destined to a supported service.
+- An **Interface Endpoint** is an ENI (Elastic Network Interface) with a private IP address that serves as an entry point for traffic destined to a supported service.
 - Attach SG and allow referencing other SGs.
 - AZ specific; can create interface for each AZ.
 - Support TCP traffic only